 Truck drivers know to never follow too closely behind another vehicle.
 Since trucks are so heavy, it takes them longer to stop, which means they have to give themselves more distance between vehicles.
 Plus, tailgating doesn’t help get anybody anywhere faster.
 The same goes for other drivers on the road, who should never follow too closely behind a truck.

 Luckily, there are regulations for truck drivers regarding how much sleep they have to get between driving shifts.
 Sleepy drivers have slow reaction times, similar to drivers under the influence of alcohol or drugs.
 Unfortunately, commercial drivers are the only ones with these required sleep regulations.
 Even if you’re driving one of the safest big rig trucks to ever be made, it’s no help if you fall asleep at the wheel.
-That’s why it’s extremely important for non-commercial drivers to catch enough shut eye too so that they – and everyone else – can stay safe on the road.
+That’s why it’s extremely important for non-commercial drivers to ensure they catch enough shut eye too so that they – and everyone else – can stay safe on the road.

 Every driver has a blind spot, but because trucks are so big, their blind spots are larger than a car would have.
 Other drivers on the road have a responsibility to be extra cautious when driving near trucks.
 In order to help everyone out, truck drivers should always let other drivers know what they’re about to do.
 Signaling is extremely important, especially when a truck driver isn’t positive who’s next to them.
 Even braking early is helpful because it gives other drivers time to prepare to stop.